radiantearth/stac-api-spec/api-spec.md

 the collection name in the `collections` query parameter.

-It is recommended for clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for two reasons:
+It is recommended for clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for one main reasons:

 1. In practice, the allowed size for an HTTP GET request is significantly less than that allowed for a POST request, so if a large geometry is used in the query it may cause a GET request to fail.
-2. The parameters for a GET request must be escaped properly, making it more difficult to construct when using JSON parameters (such as intersect).

 **STAC API extensions** allow for more sophisticated searching, such as the ability to search by geometries and searching on specific Item properties.